robinsalehjan/pop-choice/README.md

 # [PopChoice](https://pop-choice.pages.dev)

-This repository is a movie recommendation system demonstrating the integration between `CloudFlare Workers`, `CloudFlare AI Gateway`, `CloudFlare Pages`, `Supabase Vector Database`, and `OpenAI API` for semantic search capabilities.
+This repository is a movie recommendation system demonstrating the integration between CloudFlare Workers, CloudFlare AI Gateway, CloudFlare Pages, PostgreSQL with PGVector extension, and OpenAI API for semantic search capabilities.

 ## Architecture